desihub/fastspecfit/doc/fujilupe.rst

 ----------------

 For questions (or problems) regarding these catalogs or their construction, please `open a ticket`_ and/or contact `John Moustakas`_.

-We are grateful for important contributions to the VACs presented herein from the following
-individuals:
+JM gratefully acknowledges funding support for this work from the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Award Number DE-SC0020086.
+We also gratefully acknowledge important contributions to the VACs presented herein from the following individuals:

 * Stephen Bailey (Lawrence Berkeley National Lab)
 * Rebecca Canning (University of Portsmouth)